teooliver/time-tracker-base-v2/notes.md

 - Extract Error handling functions to its own `lib`
 - Better return messages route success (instead of just 200);
 - Extract Routes to its own files
-- Pagination to `Get All Tasks Grouped By Date` route, one page per week.
+- Pagination to `Get All Tasks Grouped By Date` route, one page per week. `api/tasks?page=1&size=2`
 - Add Users
 - Add authentication and authorization
 - Add Archive option for Clients and Projects
 - Add Delete option for Clients and Projects
+- Dockerize frontend and backend.

 # BUGS: